pashov/audits/Security-review-process.md

 3. Are you okay with me being transparent with my work, findings and pay?

 ## Security review result & fixes review
 After the time agreed upon has passed, the project will receive the security review report.
 The project has 7 days to apply fixes on issues found.
-Then, a single iteration of a "fixes review" will be executed by me, to verify your fixes are correct and secure.
+Each issues should be fixed in a separate commit that has a message pointing to the issue being fixed.
+Then, a single iteration of a "fixes review" will be executed by me, free of additional charges, to verify your fixes are correct and secure.

 ### Important notes for the fixes review
 - for any questions or clarifications on the vulnerabilities/recommendations in the report, you can reach out to me on the intended channel of communication